-The provincial and college figures for percentage of black student enrolments are the same at 98% for both provincial and college level.
-As such, they also reflect an over-representation of black students.
+The provincial figure for the percentage of black student enrolments is 98% and the college figure is 100%.
+They both reflect an over-representation of black students - at least at the national level.

 Disability

 With regard to disability, the Code of Good Practice on the Employment of People with Disabilities (DoL, 2002) provides a framework for the recruitment and selection of persons with disabilities which would apply equally within the FET college sector as within all other workplaces.